Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 that wasn't supposed to live this long.

-And you know, when you do that,
+And, you know, when you do that,

 you sort of have to figure out

-why are you still here?
+why are you still here

-And what are you here to do?
+and what are you here to do?

 And one of the ways